CodyReichert/awesome-cl/README.md

 * 👍 [mito](https://github.com/fukamachi/mito) - An ORM for Common Lisp with migrations, relationships and PostgreSQL support [BSD_3Clause][15].
   * [mitho-auth](https://github.com/fukamachi/mito-auth), a mixin class for use authorization
   * [mito-attachment](https://github.com/fukamachi/mito-attachment), a mixin class for file management outside of RDBMS.
+  * works best coupled with SxQL and its Query Composer.
 * [clsql](http://www.cliki.net/CLSQL) - An SQL database with a Common Lisp interface.
 [LLGPL][8].
   * [dbd-oracle](https://github.com/sergadin/dbd-oracle) - an Oracle database driver for CL-DBI.
 [LLGPL][8].
 * [datafly](https://github.com/fukamachi/datafly) - A lightweight database library.
 [3-clause BSD][15].